kracr/owl2bench/README.md

 5. Run the python file then.
 It will generate the ranges . </br>

 **How to run plot_generation.py**:
-1. First place all the pickle files in the folder **ontology hardness**
+1. First place all the pickle files in the folder **ontology hardness**.
 2. Then place the **plot_generation.py** here.
-3. Run the file , it will generate the zoomed plots
+3. Run the file , it will generate the zoomed plots.